eclipse-edc/.github/.github/PULL_REQUEST_TEMPLATE.md

 _List other areas of code that have changed but are not necessarily linked to the main feature.
 This could be method signature changes, package declarations, bugs that were encountered and were fixed inline, etc._

+## Who will sponsor this feature?

+_Please @-mention the committer that will sponsor your feature_.

 ## Linked Issue(s)

 Closes # <-- _insert Issue number if one exists_